anhoop89/Functional-Mini-Lab-Environment-Verification/README.md

-# Project Description: Project 1 - DevOps - Functional Mini-Lab Environment Verification
+# Project Description: DevOps - Functional Mini-Lab Environment Verification

 This project verifies the setup of a functional mini-lab environment for the term.
 It involves creating a GitHub repository, setting up and configuring FreeBSD and Ubuntu virtual machines, and documenting the process.
 Tasks include taking screenshots of network configurations, configuring a bastion or jump host, and ensuring the environment is ready for future assignments.
 The completed documentation and configurations are submitted via the GitHub repository.